Animals That Are Best at Holding Breath Underwater

-The Cuvier's beaked whale can stay in the water longer than any other animal.
-Reptiles like the marine iguana and birds like the emperor penguin also manage impressive times.
+Who would have thought?
+At the top are the sea turtles!
+The Cuvier's beaked whale can stay underwater the longest of all mammals.
+But birds like the emperor penguin also manage impressive times.

 How Can Marine Mammals Stay Underwater for so Long?

 - They reduce their heart frequency underwater.
-In some animals, their heart may beat up to 120 times a minute out of the water but only 4 - 6 times a minute under the surface.
-The heart of a healthy human beats around 60 - 70 times a minute if you were wondering.
+In some animals, their heart may beat up to 120 times a minute out of the water but only four to six times a minute under the surface.
+The heart of a healthy human beats around 60-70 times a minute if you were wondering.
 Especially sporty people can have a heartbeat of 40 beats per minute.

 - They have more cells, that transport oxyge.